Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 Yeah, they do.

-But nobody has slice this, Donald.
+But nobody has sliced this, Donald.

 Trump is the story.

-He's the story when he's there, he's the story when he's not there.
+He's the story when he's not there.

 Telling Fox News he doesn't want to be there is a story.

-Says he's got endorsements to announce.
+He says he's got endorsements to announce.

 You know what?

-Better than any evangelist out there, because he endorsed me.
+Better than any evangelist out there because he endorsed me.

 You know the drill.